Supervision Guidelines for Georgia’s Children

 3. The abandonment of a child by his or her parent, guardian or legal custodian.

-DFCS suggests the following guidelines, outlined below, when determining if a child is old enough and mature enough to be left without adult supervision.
+DFCS suggests the following guidelines when determining if a child is old enough and mature enough to be left without adult supervision.
 Keep in mind that each child is different.
 In addition to the minimum supervision guidelines, parents, guardians and adults have to consider child-specific factors such as personality, developmental progress, environment and maturity when deciding if a child is ready to accomplish activities with little or no supervision.
 The guidelines for children in foster care differ from the guidelines for children in parental custody.